d1loop/app/README.md

 ## 🙏 Acknowledgments
 Here is a list of websites\people I thank them for helping me create this project.

-* [@codeing123](https://github.com/codeing123) for the idea of filtering bad words and links in the app.
+* [@codeing123](https://github.com/codeing123) for the idea of filtering bad words and links in the app (https://github.com/d1loop/app/issues/2#issue-1744024812).
 * The name idea for the app is by [Shirley Nuss](https://twitter.com/She_nuss).
 * Logo for d1loop is taken from Flaticon.